 Initial filling of the sumps should be accomplished with the blower not operating, in order to obtain the correct oil level.
-Approximate oil quantities required for blowers of the various models and configurations are listed in the Oil Sump Capacities table below.
-Use a good grade of industrial type non-detergent, rust inhibiting, anti-foaming oil and of correct viscosity per Recommended Oil Grades table on this page. \Roots synthetic oil (Roots P/N 813-106-) is specified.
-Roots does NOT recommend automotive type lubricants, as they are not formulated with the properties mentioned above.
+Approximate oil quantities required for blowers of the various models and configurations are listed in Table 3, page 12.
+Use a good grade of industrial type non-detergent, rust inhibiting, anti-foaming oil and of correct viscosity per Table 2, page 12.
+ROOTS® synthetic oil (ROOTS P/N 813-106-) is specified.
+Roots does not recommend automotive type lubricants, as they are not formulated with the properties mentioned above.